INCOME TAX ISSUES

 Debt Forgiveness - Federal and California Tax Issues

 The Mortgage Debt Relief Act of 2007, however, generally allows taxpayers to exclude income from the discharge of debt on their principal residence.
 Debt reduced through mortgage restructuring, as well as mortgage debt forgiven in connection with a foreclosure, qualifies for the relief.
 This provision applies to debt forgiven in calendar years 2007 through 2012.
+This was extended by Congress to 12/31/2013, but has not yet been extended past 2013.
 Up to $2 million of forgiven debt is eligible for this exclusion ($1 million if married filing separately).
 The exclusion does not apply if the discharge is due to services performed for the lender or any other reason not directly related to a decline in the home's value or the taxpayer's financial condition.
+For California purposes, this exposes some taxpayers to debt foregiveness income for foreclosure properties and loan modifications, but in most instances will not result in debt foregiveness income for residential short sales as explained below.

 The Act applies only to forgiven or cancelled debt used to buy, build or substantially improve your principal residence, or to refinance debt incurred for those purposes.
 In addition, the debt must be secured by the home.
 This is known as qualified principal residence.
 If you refinanced, the debt is eligible but only up to the extent that the principal balance of the old mortgage, immediately before the refinancing, would have qualified.
 If you take out additional equity, that debt does not qualify for this exclusion.For instance, home equity lines of credit must have been used to make improvements to the home, and if used to buy a car would not qualify.